Ronald Barak: Post-gymnastics career

+Legacy and honors

 In 1990, Barak was inducted into the Southern California Jewish Sports Hall of Fame.
 In 1995 he was inducted into the U.S. Gymnastics Hall of Fame.
 In 2017 he was inducted into the Los Angeles City Schools Hall of Fame.

+Personal life

+He lives in Pacific Palisades, California.
+His second cousin, Ehud Barak, was the 10th Prime Minister of Israel.